SIR JAMES WOLFENSOHN PUBLIC SERVICE SCHOLARSHIP

 It will also reward outstanding individuals for their achievements in Government and, we hope, motivate them to re-commit to public service.

-It is expected that each year at least two Wolfensohn Scholarships will be awarded.
-In 2018, with the support of agency co-funding, we were able to award four scholarships.
+It is expected that at least two Wolfensohn Scholarships will be awarded in 2025 with the support of agency co-funding.

 Funding Source

-There is a place on the nomination form to indicate whether the department/agency will provide co- funding support.
-The selection committee will have regard to whether there is co-funding support for candidates seeking to undertake longer than one-week programs, as part of its overall assessment and in determining the total number of awards that will be made.
+The selection committee will have regard to whether there is co-funding support for candidates, as part of its overall assessment and in determining the total number of awards that will be made.

 Selection Process